jeremiahn/NIST800-53r5/README.md

-# I split the NIST 800-53r5 PDF into a keynote presentation so I could easily digest it.
-# Footnotes are in the speaker notes.
+# The NIST 800-53r5 PDF split into a keynote presentation.
+Footnotes are in the speaker notes.